 Satellite Radio Electronic Serial Number (ESN): This 12-digit Satellite Serial Number is needed to activate, modify or track your satellite radio account.
 You will need this number when communicating with SIRIUS.
-While in Satellite Radio mode, you can view this number on the radio display by pressing AUX and Preset 1 control simultaneously.
+While in Satellite Radio mode, you can view this number on the radio display by pressing SIRIUS and Preset 1 control simultaneously.

+Radio Display Condition Action Required ACQUIRING Radio requires more than two seconds to produce audio for the selected channel.
+No action required.
+This message should disappear shortly.
+SAT FAULT Internal module or system failure present.
+If this message does not clear within a short period of time, or with an ignition key cycle, your receiver may have a fault.
+See your authorized dealer for service.
+INVALID CHNL Channel no longer available.
+This previously available channel is no longer available.
+Tune to another channel.
+If the channel was one of your presets, you may choose another channel for that preset button.

 Radio Display Condition Action Required

-ACQUIRING Radio requires more than two seconds to No action required.
-This message should disappear

-produce audio for shortly.

-the selected Shorthy.

-channel.

-SAT FAULT Internal module or If this message does not

-SAI FAULI system failure clear within a short period

-· · of time, or with an ignition

-present. key cycle, your receiver may

-have a fault.
-See your

-authorized dealer for

-service.

-INVALID CHNL Channel no longer This previously available

-INVALID OHNE available. channel is no longer

-avanabic. available.
-Tune to another

-channel.
-If the channel was

-one of your presets, you

-may choose another channel

-for that preset button.

 UNSUBSCRIBED Subscription not Contact SIRIUS at

 available for this 1-888-539-7474 to

-channel. subscribe to the channel or
+channel. subscribe to the channel

-tune to another channel.
+or tune to another

+channel.

 NO TEXT Artist information Artist information not

-not available. available at this time on this
+not available. available at this time on

-channel.
+this channel.
 The system is

 working properly.

-Radio Display Condition Action Required

 NO TEXT Song title Song title information not

-information not available at this time on this
+information not available at this time on

-available. channel.
+available. this channel.
 The system is

 working properly.

-NO TEXT Category information Category information not
+NO TEXT Category Category information not

-not available. available at this time on this
+information not available at this time on

-channel.
+available. this channel.
 The system is

 working properly.

-NO SIGNAL Loss of signal from You are in a location that is
+NO SIGNAL Loss of signal from You are in a location that

-the SIRIUS satellite blocking the SIRIUS signal
+the SIRIUS satellite is blocking the SIRIUS

-or SIRIUS tower to (i.e., tunnel, under an
+or SIRIUS tower to signal (i.e., tunnel, under

-the vehicle antenna. overpass, dense foliage,
+the vehicle antenna. an overpass, dense foliage,

 etc).
-The system is working
+The system is

-properly.
-When you move
+working properly.
+When

-into an open area, the signal
+you move into an open area, the signal should

-should return.
+return.

 UPDATING Update of channel No action required.
 The

-programming in process may take up to
+UIDAIING programming in process may take up to

 progress. three minutes.

 CALL SIRIUS Satellite service has Call SIRIUS at

 1-888-539-7474 been deactivated by 1-888-539-7474 to

-SIRIUS Satellite re-activate or resolve
+1-000-000-1414 SIRIUS Satellite re-activate or resolve

 Radio. subscription issues.

+nauto. subscription issues.